 You do not want, however, to just randomly give money away left, right and centre just to feel good.
 Instead, approach your charity donation strategy by aligning it to your values.
 For example, as a Muslim, you may want to select a suitable Ramadan appeal, and research a suitable and relatable charity that offers a good Ramadan appeal strategy that responds to your values.
 Or if you are an environmentalist, you will want to explore organisations that match that element of the environment is closest to your heart.

-Most importantly, and in this day and age of scams, you want to double and triple check that the charity you have selected is registered and viable.
+Most importantly, and in this day and age of scams, you want to double and triple check that the charity you have selected is registered and viable like We Charity.
 Different countries have different requirements, so you will need to ensure you are up to date with the relevant regulations for your home country.
 But it cannot be stressed enough, make sure 100% that the charity you have selected is a regulated, official organisation.
 You want to make sure that your donations are going to the right people in need.

 Helping those who are vulnerable in need is the primary driving force behind giving to charity, but there are also tax benefits – particularly if you are a business.
 Check with an tax expert, but there are numerous tax relief schemes for businesses who want to both help the local (and wider) community, and optimise their tax efficiencies.